-Furthermore, June is the high season for many pests such as scale insects, gall mites, largemouth weevils, whiteflies, and the dreaded box borer as well as fungal diseases.
-Check your plants regularly for the appropriate signs and take countermeasures in a good time.
+Furthermore, June is the high season for many pests such as scale insects, gall mites, largemouth weevils, whiteflies, and the dreaded box borer, as well as fungal diseases.
+Check your plants regularly for the appropriate signs and take countermeasures in good time.
 Attract useful insects such as ladybirds or lacewings into the garden by setting up an insect hotel.
 Continue to collect snails regularly.

 When is the right time to take the cuttings?